oreqizer/rust-notes/md/05_ownership.md

 > A _fat pointer_ is a pointer containing additional metadata, like length
 > and capacity.

-When this variable goes out of scope, the memory is freed:
+When this variable goes out of scope, its owned resources are freed:

 ```rust
 fn print_kek() {